 Move the carriage all the way to the right.

 Enter the dividend in the result register with an Add operation.

 Enter the divisor in the input register right from the white 6

-Start subtracting the divisor from the dividend by urning the main shaft anti-clockwise untill the bell rings.
-Then make one turn backwords to correct for the underflow that caused the bell to ring (it rings again).
+Start subtracting the divisor from the dividend by turning the main shaft anti-clockwise until the bell rings which indicates an underflow.
+Then make one turn backwards to correct for the underflow which causes the bell to ring again.

 The quotient is in the counter register (left), the remainder is in the result register (right).

 Function of some keys, switches etc

 Click to view a full size picture (opens in a new tab)